-The mission of the City of Newport News Animal Services Division is to promote responsible pet ownership, humane treatment of animals, equipping pets with identification at all times, compliance with statutes, ordinances reduce pet overpopulation; and implement education programs.
-We treat the symptoms of irresponsible pet ownership while seeking to eliminate the causes by compassionate use of education and enforcement.
+The mission of the City of Newport News Animal Services Division is to promote responsible pet ownership and the humane treatment of animals, equip pets with identification at all times, oversee compliance with statutes and ordinances, reduce pet overpopulation, and implement education programs.
+We treat the symptoms of irresponsible pet ownership, while seeking to eliminate the causes by the compassionate use of education and enforcement.
 We have adopted the credo that the most important thing in life is to have a sense of purpose to find and do what we really care about.
-Really living well is when we feel that to some extent we have had an effect on the world, and that we have helped to relieve the suffering of animals around us
+Really living well is when we feel that, to some extent, we have had an effect on the world, and that we have helped to relieve the suffering of animals around us.

 Our qualified and compassionate animal service personnel render services and assistance to citizens upon request regarding domestic animals.
 Our animal control officers work to protect the public as well as the animals of the City of Newport News.

 - The Animal Services Division provides after-hours response in order to protect the health and safety of animals and the public.

 - Animal Cruelty Investigations